‘In case the topic of a film is daunting, God forbid we shoot it appealingly…’

 The call is open to individual filmmakers and artistic communities without age restriction, and the festival organisers also look forward to receiving films made by students majoring in film studies, directing or cinematography.

-The call is open to films in four categories, each completed after the 1st of January 2023:
+The current call is open to films in four categories, each completed after the 1st of January 2023:

-FEATURE FILMS,
+FEATURE FILMS

 SHORT FILMS (with no restrictions on genre or technical aspects, but max 60 min long)

-DOCUMENTARIES and
+DOCUMENTARIES

 MUSIC VIDEOS

-a section called HUNGARIAN CINEMATOGRAPHERS' WEEK, the films of which are selected from the submitted works by the selection jury.
+Part of the competition program of the festival is a section called HUNGARIAN CINEMATOGRAPHERS' WEEK, in which the films are selected from the submitted works by the selection jury.
 The winner in this category is awarded by the Hungarian Cinematographers Association (HCA).

 One filmmaker can submit more than one film.